tmcycyit/geo-bridge-bundle/README.md

-Now the bundle is configured and ready to use, if you need to use in entity address, street or district which will a relation with GeoBundle addresses, streets and districts, then you will implements the AddressableInterface, StreetableInterface, MultiAddressableInterface and DistrictableInterface interfaces accordingly in your entites.
+Now the bundle is configured and ready to use, if you need to use in entity address, street or district which will a relation with GeoBundle addresses, streets and districts, then you will implements the AddressableInterface, StreetableInterface, MultiAddressableInterface, DistrictableInterface and other interfaces accordingly in your entites.
 And than when you will load your entity from db, GeoBridgeBundle will automatically call interface functions with corresponding arguments, to set all necessary information.